xhavli/ISA25_DnsProxy/README.md

 - socat - any
 - dig - any

-Automated tests was developed mainly with ChatGPT according my manual test scenarios.
-It cover argument parsing, filter_file validation, and also integration tests.
+This tests was developed mainly with ChatGPT according my manual test scenarios.

 Tests runs with command `make test` as it is mentioned in [Program Execution](#program-execution)